h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/simulation_flow.md

 ## Step 1: Select state and county

 The COVID-19 Hospital Occupancy Simulator (**CHOS**) provides to a given hospital a [simulation-based projection](./terms.md#simulation-based-projection) supported with state-of-the-art forecasting models and the latest county-level data on the reported positive cases and hospitalizations.
-A [simulation-based projection](./terms.md#simulation-based-projection) includes:
+A [simulation-based projection](./terminology.md#simulation-based-projection) includes:

+- A ==**hospital-level**== four-week projection that includes the following metrics for COVID-19 patients:

+	- Daily expected non-ICU occupancy and admissions
-- ==A **hospital-level** four-week projection of expected ICU and non-ICU admissions and occupancy for COVID-19 patients, as well,==
+	- Daily expected ICU occupancy and admissions net change

-- ==A **county-level** four-week projection of expected COVID-19 cases used to generate the **hospital-level** four-week projection==
+- A ==**county-level**== four-week projection of expected COVID-19 cases used to generate the ==**hospital-level**== four-week projection

 Therefore, when preparing a simulation for the first time, hospitals need to specify their county and the county's state.

 !!! note

-    - To learn how to start a simulation, see []().
+    - To learn how to start a simulation, see [Start Simulation](./simulation_settings.md#start-simulation).

-    - To learn how the county-level four-week projection of expected COVID-19 cases is generated, see
+    - To learn how the county-level four-week projection of expected COVID-19 cases is generated, see [CDC County-Level Ensemble Model](./models.md#cdc-county-level-ensemble-model).

-    - To learn about the state-of-the-art forecasting models used during a [simulation-based projection](./terms.md#simulation-based-projection), see
+    - The state-of-the-art forecasting models rely on certain assumptions to effectively generate a [simulation-based projection](./terminology.md#simulation-based-projection).
+To learn more, see [Modeling Assumptions](./models.md#modeling-assumptions).